-Aim to get your GSD comfortable with spending around half an hour inside the crate with the door closed by this stage.
+Aim to get your GSD comfortable with spending a comfortable and safe/healthy amount of time inside their crate with the door closed.

 4) Leave Your GSD While The Crate Door Is Closed

-The last step of German Shepherd Crate Training is leaving your GSD inside the crate, with the door closed, by itself.
-This is often the hardest step apart from getting them into a crate in the first place, but is achievable.
+The last step of crate training is leaving your GSD inside the crate, with the door closed, by itself.

-To do this, you want to leave the room or area completely from sight for a minute or two to begin with.
-When you return, don’t let your GSD out immediately, but stand or sit there for another minute or two until they calm down and let them out.
+To do this, you want to leave the room or area completely from sight for a minute or so to begin with.

 It’s the same principles as the previous step where you increase the number of minutes spent alone gradually, and don’t reward whining, barking or other bad behaviors.

-Remember, don’t keep your GSD inside the crate any longer than you reasonably have to.
-They are short term training tools and management devices for your GSD.
+But, don’t keep your GSD inside the crate any longer than you reasonably have to.

 Generally, an XL or XXL dog crate from most manufacturers will fit a GSD puppy and give them enough room for when they grow.
 You want the crate to support your GSD’s weight.